tcaspi/SF-Coyote-Stable-Isotopes/README.md

     > `jags.full.rds`: model output for the six-source, categorical effect Bayesian-based stable isotope mixing model.
 This file is generated in the `Mixing_Models.Rmd` script.
     >
-    > `jags.ISA.rds`: model output for the three-source, continuous effect Bayesian-based stable isotope mixing model.
-This file is generated in the `Mixing_Models.Rmd` script.
+    > `jags.ISA.rds` and `jags.ISA.null.rds`: model output for the three-source, continuous effect Bayesian-based stable isotope mixing model and a comparative null model.
+These files are generated in the `Mixing_Models.Rmd` script.

     </div>